mikeage/stable-diffusion-aws/README.md

 ## Full Explanation

 This repository makes it easy to run your own Stable Diffusion instance on AWS.
+The are two options for frontends; the first is the GUI at https://github.com/AUTOMATIC1111/stable-diffusion-webui, and the second is https://github.com/invoke-ai/InvokeAI.
+By default, both are installed, but only Invoke-AI is started.
+There is insufficient RAM to run both at the same time, as model loading + image generation will take up slightly more than 16GB of RAM.
+There are environment variables at the beginning of setup.sh which can be used to set which are installed and/or started.
+Systemd services are installed for both, and they can be started or stopped at runtime freely.
+The names are `sdwebgui.service` and `invokeai.service`.

-It uses the excellent GUI at https://github.com/AUTOMATIC1111/stable-diffusion-webui, and is somewhat based on the code at https://github.com/marshmellow77/stable-diffusion-webui .
+Some parts of the script are based on https://github.com/marshmellow77/stable-diffusion-webui .

 It is assumed that you have basic familiarity with AWS services, including setting up the CLI for use (whether via access keys or a profile or any other method).